 Parents as People: In Scream School film director and self-proclaimed "King of Horror" Emory Banyon insists on being more than just a parent with his son Jake and insists that they are also buddies, which is what entitles Emory to act like an asshole and scare his kid every day, including ruining his birthday (although he does feel a little bad with how that one prank turned out).

 Platonic Boy Girl Heroes: Even when the boy and girl heroes aren't best friends, a boy and girl are often grouped together to enforce this trope.
 Sometimes the boy and girl don't get along that well.

-Platonic Life Partners: The series features a many storylines where the main characters are a boy and girl who are best friends who are inseparable but have absolutely no romantic interest in each other.
+Platonic Life Partners: The series features many story lines where the main characters are a boy and girl who are best friends who are inseparable but have absolutely no romantic interest in each other.
 A few of them even use She's Not My Girlfriend and mean it.
-As most of the characters are children who aren't thinking about romance in the first place, this is justified.
+As most of the characters are children who aren't thinking about romance in the first place, this is Justified.
 Completely averted in How I Learned To Fly.